 Adaptive Evolution in Invasive Species

-The team investigates rapid adaptation to extreme environments in two invasive species that pose considerable threats to both the environment and the economy of the UAE, the red palm weevil and the mesquite tree.
+The team investigates rapid adaptation to extreme environments in two invasive species that pose considerable threats to both the environment and the economy in the UAE, the red palm weevil and the mesquite tree.
 The red palm weevil (Rhynchophorus ferrugineus), a pest of the date palm, an essential crop of the UAE, harms the cultivation of all species of palms across the globe.
-The source population is believed to have originated in South East Asia, and it is predicted that its expansion will continue and affect more regions of the globe.
+The source population is believed to have originated in Southeast Asia, and it is predicted that its expansion will continue and affect more regions of the globe.
 The mesquite tree (Prosopis juliflora) was introduced from Central and South America into many regions of the globe due to its resistance to many environmental conditions and fast growth rate.
-Where it was introduced the mesquite tree has become invasive and has severely disturbed local environments.
+Where it was introduced, the mesquite tree has become invasive and has severely disturbed local environments.

 Studying these invasive species in the UAE and their region of origin will provide a trove of information for applied research to control or eradicate them from the local environment.